 YES!
 Transport between the airport and the hotel will be provided.
 Our staff will wait for you at the airport.
 We will inform you about the details shortly before your arrival to Prishtina

-Ideally, you can plan your arrival on morning, 12th of July .
+Ideally, you can plan your arrival in the morning, 17th of July for the enrolled students in KSA2023 Part I, and the 9th of August for KSA2023 Part II.
 Then, you will have enough time to settle at the hotel and to have the chance to meet with other participants and to visit the city.
-Departure day is 22nd of July.
+Departure day is the 27th of July for KSA2023 Part I and for the enrolled students in KSA2023 Part II, departure day is the 19th of August.
 You will be issued with a Welcome Pack before departure to Kosovo which will give you vital information on your time in Kosovo.
 We will also send out full arrival instructions so that you can book your flights, arrange for your visa(if needed) and pack the right clothing.

-For those of you staying in the hotel, you can check-in on Sunday, July 12 between 6am and noon.
+For those of you staying in the hotel, you can check-in on July 17 between 10 am and noon for enrolled students in KSA Part I, and on August 9th between 10 am and noon for enrolled students in KSA Part II (if you will arrive earlier, we kindly ask you to inform us in advance).
 You can do a regular check-in with the reception staff.

 You don’t necessarily have to bring a laptop.
 It is not a requirement of the Summer Academy.
 However, during the lectures you are strongly recommended to take notes, considering the quality of lectures and speakers.

 Breakfast, Lunch, and Dinner, are served at the same location where all the classes will be held. * Meals – All scheduled breakfasts, lunches and dinners are included in the program fee.

 Financial aid is available for students participating in this program.
 For more information please refer to the application form regarding the KSA Scholarship.